VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 **Use** `--cache_file housing.cache` to override the default cache file name.

 The first time you use `-c` you create a cache file.
-If the cache already exists and it is newer than the data-set, that is the default cache.
+If the cache already exists and it is newer than the dataset, that is the default cache.
 If you want to experiment with the same dataset over and over, it is highly recommended to pass `-c` every time you train.

 **Use** `-c` for multiple passes `--passes`, so VW caches the data in a faster format (passes > 1 should be much faster).